f228476653/moneyTracking/.github/SETUP.md

 ## Cost Optimization

-- The `db-f1-micro` instance is suitable for development
+- Supabase offers a generous free tier for development
-- Consider upgrading for production workloads
+- Consider upgrading to a paid plan for production workloads
-- Monitor usage in Google Cloud Console
+- Monitor Cloud Run usage in Google Cloud Console
-- Set up billing alerts
+- Set up billing alerts for Cloud Run and Cloud Build

 ## Next Steps